Sahil1314/AIS2025Intern_Sahil_Pisal/README.md

 # Python Task1
 1.Numbers in python

 2.operators in python

 3.List  in python

 4.Tuples in python

 5.sets in python

 6.Dictionaries in python

 7.Common python errors
 # python Task2
 1: If- else

 2: for loop

 3: solve using if and for loop and data types methods

 4: while loop
+# Task 3
+1: python function to find the max numbder from given

+2: python function to sum all numbers in list

+3.python function that takes list and returns new list with distinct elements from first list.

+4.Total number of combinations

+5.python function for total number of combinations

+6.function for count vovweks and consonant

+7.Define function that accepts lowercase words and prints uppercase

+8.count lower case and uppercase letters